julianuziemblo/ipv4-storage/README.md

 A simple C library for storing and managing a collection of IPv4 prefixes.

 # Implementation
 The IPv4 prefix collection is implemented using a simple binary tree.
 This data structure was chosen based on the ease of implementation and its minimal memory consumption (24 bytes/node).
-The add(), del() and check() functions are all $O(1)$ - they don't depend on the amount of IPv4 prefixes in the system and can make __at most__ 32 derefs.

 I chose not to deallocate any resources with the del() function - for further node adding.
 Instead, another function, free_unused(), is provided.
 It gives the end user more flexibility when it comes to memory management.